 My name is Gabrielle Veronica Van Wyck.

-I grew up on a farm in the Shenandoah Valley, but traveled a fair amount with my family of 10.
+I grew up on a farm in the Shenandoah Valley, barefoot and berry-picking until the dinner bell summoned us home.
+The perfect base for traveling with my family of 10.

 I am absolutely inspired by travel & adventures.
 I'm a full-time daydreamer.
 I build playlists - soundtracks for my life.
 Even just a hike on my own land is made to feel romantic.
 Whether it's that dramatic scene in the rain, or running in the bright dew on the tips of grass.
 Mountains, plains, rivers, oceans, woods, fields.
 There is so much beauty to everything.
 I love the simple, the complex, the small things, and the big.
 After all that travel, I still come home to these Virginia mountains, and have found a new love for them all over again with photography.